 Three days before signing the paperwork, you'll receive a closing disclosure with a final tally of all the mortgage numbers.

-Read more: How to buy a house in 2024
+Read more: How long does closing on a house take?

 Before closing day, you'll conduct a final walk-through of the home to be sure any requested repairs or upgrades have been completed — or to ensure the home's condition hasn't changed.